irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

   - Class names for classes which are actually instantiated (which are not merely a collection of static methods) should be CamelCase.
 Initial in uppercase.
-  - Classes which are not instantiated should be named using snake_case, but preferably without underscore and short.
-Abbreviations in uppercase?
+  - Classes which are not instantiated should be named using lowercase without underscore.
 - Functions should be named using snake_case.
 Abbreviations in uppercase.